East Cheshire, Greater Manchester

 Greater Manchester and Eastern Cheshire Patient Safety Collaborative (GMECPSC)

 England’s 15 Patient Safety Collaboratives (PSCs) play an essential role in identifying and spreading safer care initiatives from within the NHS and industry, ensuring these are shared and implemented throughout the health and care system.

-PSCs are funded and nationally coordinated by NHS England and NHS Improvement, and hosted locally by the Academic Health Science Networks (AHSNs).
+PSCs are funded and nationally coordinated by NHS England and NHS Improvement and hosted locally by the Health Innovation Network.

 They deliver the National Patient Safety Improvement Programmes (NatPatSIP), which are a key part of the NHS Patient Safety Strategy, and collectively form the largest safety initiative in the history of the NHS.

 Each PSC works with its local Integrated Care System (ICS) to develop and spread innovative improvement methods, which are systematic, evidence-based and measurable.
 Approaches may use Safe and Reliable’s framework for high reliability healthcare and the Institute for Healthcare Improvement’s (IHI) model for improvement.

 The programme’s aim is to continually reduce error, harm and death as a result of failures in the system, so that the NHS becomes comparable with the safest health care services in the world by 2025.
 They do this by supporting the ICS priority areas such as maternity units, emergency departments, mental health trusts, GP practices and care homes to make improvements to patient care around the following areas: